score-spec/docs/content/en/docs/reference/ide-linter-autocomplete.md

 For instance, configuring Visual Studio Code (VSC) involves the following steps:

 * Open your editor's Settings.
-* Navigate to "Extensions" tab and select "YAML".
+* Navigate to "Extensions" and select "YAML".
 * Under the "Yaml: Custom Tags" section, click on "Edit in settings.json."
 * Add the following JSON snippet: